bodkan/admixr/cran-comments.md

 This is a third (re-)submission of the package to CRAN.

-There were two points raised in the last review:
+There were two new points raised in the last review:

-1. After reading the first comment ("your examples are wrapped with 'do not run'"), I should clarify the following:
+1. After reading the first comment ("your examples in the documentation are all wrapped in 'do not run'"), I should clarify the following:

-   The only purpose of this package is to wrap around command-line utilities in the unix-based ADMIXTOOLS suite for population genetics (a large C codebase with several other dependencies).
-Thanks to this package, the user can do all the work in R without ever touching bash/awk/sed/perl.
+   The purpose of this package is to wrap around command-line utilities in the unix-based ADMIXTOOLS suite for population genetics (a large C codebase).
+The submitted R package allows the user to do all the work in R (data processing/statistics/plotting) without ever touching bash/awk/sed/perl.

-   All examples in the documentation require working ADMIXTOOLS installation - the documented functions are wrappers and pipelines for more complex command-line operations happening under the hood.
+   All examples in the documentation require working ADMIXTOOLS installation - the exported functions are wrappers and pipelines for more complex command-line operations happening under the hood.

    This is why all examples are flagged with "do not run" - they are